marnoux/stunning-dollop/README.md

-### Employees make the best dates.
-You don't have to pick them up and they're always tax-deductible.
+### And we ask the American people to play an important part of our layered defense.
+We ask for cooperation, patience and a commitment to vigilance in the face of a determined enemy.